Phexxi™ is indicated for the prevention of pregnancy in females of reproductive potential for use as an

 Yes, Phexxi™ may be used with other contraceptives, including latex, polyurethane, and polyisoprene condoms; and vaginal diaphragms.
 Avoid Phexxi™ use with vaginal rings.1

-Phexxi™ was approved by the FDA on 05/22/2020 and and will be available for prescription in September.
+Phexxi™ was approved by the FDA on 05/22/2020 and was made available for prescription in September of 2020.

 No, there are no contraindications for Phexxi™.
 However, Phexxi™ should be avoided in women who have had recurrent urinary tract infections or abnormalities, or are using a vaginal ring.
 Phexxi™ should also be avoided if the woman or her partner is allergic to any of the ingredients in Phexxi™.